-If passed, S 1253: “Preventing Online Sales of E-Cigarettes to Children Act,” would ban shipments of vape products by the US Postal Service and would force other delivery services to check ID and get an adult signature at the point of delivery.
-Deliveries by FedEx, UPS or DHL are already much more expensive than mail delivery, so besides the extra hassle, the required signature at delivery will also add additional cost.
+If passed, S 1253: “Preventing Online Sales of E-Cigarettes to Children Act,” would ban all shipments of vaping products by the US Postal Service.
+Additionally it will force all other postal delivery services (such as UPS, FedEx, or DHL) to check IDs and obtain the signature of an adult at points of delivery.

-Of course all these factors could lead to some private carriers deciding to stop shipping vaping products, and these companies may even be directly or indirectly pressured by anti-vaping entities to stop delivering the products, once the USPS discontinues their deliveries.
+Due to all these factors, some private carriers may decide to stop shipping vaping products altogether.
+Additionally, once the USPS stops delivering the products, the other carriers may be even directly or indirectly be pressured by anti-vaping entities to stop the service themselves.

-Trump is not expected to oppose the bill and the House is expected to cast their vote on the bill by July 20th.
-This gives vapers two weeks to send their comments about the bill.
-The Consumer Advocates For Smoke-Free Alternatives Association (CASAA) is urging vapers to take action and speak up against the bill by sending this message.
+U.S. President Donald Trump, is not expected to be in opposition of the proposed measure and the House is expected to cast their vote on the bill by July 20th.
+This gives vapers two weeks to voice their opinions and send their comments about S 1253.
+The Consumer Advocates For Smoke-Free Alternatives Association (CASAA) is urging vapers to take action and make their opinions count by sending the following message.

 US study: Dependence on e-cigs is significantly lower than dependence on cigarettes